Permafrost/TundraTN/README.md

 * #### tundra.tn:log

-  Logs a message in the Trading Networks activity log, prefixed with the host name on which the log was created for better diagnostics.
+  Logs a message in the Trading Networks activity log, appended with information about the current execution context for better diagnostics.

   * Inputs:
     * `$bizdoc` is an optional Trading Networks document against which to log the message.

-    * `$type` is an optional choice of MESSAGE, WARNING, or ERROR, which describes the type of message being logged.
-Defaults to MESSAGE.
+    * `$type` is an optional choice of `MESSAGE`, `WARNING`, or `ERROR`, which describes the type of message being logged.
+Defaults to `MESSAGE`.
     * `$class` is an optional message class or category.
     * `$summary` is an optional short title or summary of the message being logged.
 If not specified, defaults to be the same as `$message`.
     * `$message` is an optional message to be logged.
 If not specified, defaults to an empty string.
+    * `$context` is an optional IData document containing arbitrary information about the current execution context.
+The host name, session, thread, and call stack are added, and it is then serialized and appended to `$message` prior to logging.

 * #### tundra.tn:process